rarpal/Gantt-Chart/README.md

+## Time-Slider
+This is my attempt to introduce a time slider to this D3 Gantt Chart

 ## Introduction
 A basic implementation of a Gantt Chart using D3.js.
 Here is a example [Example 1] (http://bl.ocks.org/dk8996/5534835) and another one [Example 2] (http://bl.ocks.org/dk8996/5449641).

 ![screenshot](https://raw.github.com/dk8996/Gantt-Chart/master/examples/screenshot1.png)

 #### External Data Example
 Here is a [example] (http://static.mentful.com/d3ganttchart/example.html) of loading external data, in JSON format, into the Gantt Chart, you need to watch out for [cross-domain restrictions] (http://en.wikipedia.org/wiki/Same-origin_policy).

 ## Getting Started
 ### Data